wunderteam/resque/README.markdown

 Queues will be processed in alphabetical order.

+### Running All Queues Except for Some

+If you want your workers to work off of all queues except for some, you can use negation:

+    $ QUEUE=*,!low rake resque:work

+Negated globs also work.
+The following will instruct workers to work off of all queues except those beginning with `file_`:

+    $ QUEUE=*,!file_* rake resque:work

+Note that the order in which negated queues are specified does not matter, so `QUEUE=*,!file_*` and `QUEUE=!file_*,*` will have the same effect.

 ### Running Multiple Workers

 At GitHub we use god to start and stop multiple workers.
 A sample god